The Corsair Carbide Series SPEC-DELTA RGB case coming in at $89.99CAD is it worth a look?

 Corsair Carbide Spec-Delta RGB: Front I/O

 This case has stylish looks with 4 included fans (three are RGB).
-It has tinted tempered glass side panel and great interior lay out which makes it easy to build in.
+It has a tinted tempered glass side panel and an excellent interior layout, which makes it easy to build in.
 Features dust filters for the PSU and a filter for the top and front (top dust filter is magnetic).
-The power and reset buttons have a really nice tactile feel to them.
+The power and reset buttons have a nice tactile feel to them.
 This case has plenty of room for water cooling and a Power supply shroud.
 Cable management is decent in this case as well.
-The back panel has captive thumb screws which are very handy, I like seeing those on cases.
+The back panel has captive thumbscrews, which are very handy; I like seeing those on PC cases.

 A pleasant surprise I found while reviewing the Corsair Carbide Spec-Delta RGB case that wasn’t listed anywhere on the product page was that it included a 3 way RGB splitter for the 3 front RGB fans.

 The case is quiet even with the 4 included fans and the 2 top fans I installed along with the 240mm liquid AIO.
 Check out my Gigabyte B450 AORUS PRO WIFI review for a complete list of my test system.

 It keeps temperatures under control, although quite a bit of the front is plastic, it allows for enough air to come in to keep everything cool.
 With all the testing I did, I never saw CPU temps over 61c at full load, and idle temps were around 33c with room temp being 21c.
 I also did a stress test with the front panel removed, and CPU temperatures only dropped 2-3 degrees.
 During gaming temps generally hover in the low 50’s.

 Monitoring Software: HWMonitor